 Finally, you can help prevent hot water issues by actively maintaining the health of your hot water heater through preventative maintenance.
 Preventative maintenance is focused on catching issues early or stopping them entirely rather than waiting until something breaks to perform maintenance tasks.

 Having a service professional come out to take a look at your water heater periodically can help you catch issues when they are minor and before they turn into a major issue or a total failure of your system.
 This is especially critical for water heaters that are nearing the end of their intended life span or are past it.
 In some cases, of course, replacing your water heater is the best or only course of action, since even a well-maintained water heater won’t last forever.

 Signs it’s time to replace your unit include if the heater is leaking, rusted or corroded or if your water output is only lukewarm or cold.
 If you want to know more about the health of your water heater and whether it may be time to replace it, call a professional to take a look and give you their advice.

 Schedule an Evaluation to Further Diagnose the Lack of Hot Water

 If you’re wondering why it’s taking so long to get hot water in your home, contact the experts at Home Climates.
-We help residents of Central, PA with all their heating and cooling needs and offer 24-hour emergency service, flat-rate pricing and a 10-year parts-and-labor warranty on all of our products and services.
+We help residents of Central, PA with all their heating and cooling needs and offer flat-rate pricing and a 10-year parts-and-labor warranty on all of our products and services.
 Call us today at 717-689-4151 or complete our online contact form to learn more about your water heating system or to get a free estimate.